Certificate of authenticity: NFTs as digital certificates of authenticity

 Non-fungible tokens (NFTs) have emerged as a digital analogue to traditional certificates of authenticity, particularly in the realm of digital art and collectibles.
 An NFT is a unique digital token, typically on a blockchain like Ethereum, which certifies ownership and authenticity of a digital asset.
-Each NFT contains metadata that can include the creator's identity, the asset's creation date, and other relevant details, similar to a physical COA.
-This technology has gained prominence as a means of asserting the originality and ownership of digital artworks and other unique digital items.
+Each NFT contains metadata that can include the creator's identity, the asset's creation date, and other details, similar to a physical COA.
+This technology has gained prominence as a means of asserting originality and ownership of digital artworks and other unique digital items.

 Characteristics and application

 NFTs differ from traditional COAs in several ways: